-The Victorian state government has signed an agreement with French renewable energy specialists Neoen to construct a 20 MW Tesla battery storage plant and a 200 MW wind farm at the Bulgana Green Power Hub near Stawell.
+The state government of Victoria has signed an agreement with French renewable energy specialists Neoen to construct a 20 MW Tesla battery storage plant project and a 200 MW wind farm at the Bulgana Green Power Hub near Stawell.

 Neoen announced on 3 January that it had now signed a “support agreement” with the Victorian government for the construction of a 204-MW wind farm, and will support a 40-hectare Nectar Farms glasshouse nearby.

 The farm would not have proceeded without the renewable energy project and battery – together costing more than $270 million, Neoen said.

 The complex will use turbines supplied by Siemens Gamesa Renewable Energy and battery storage by Tesla.
 The local agribusiness will take up to 15% of Bulgana’s output, while the remaining 85% will be fed into the power grid.

 Victoria’s Bulgana wind farm and battery storage plant to come online in 2019

 The Bulgana battery is expected to come online by 2019, and the state government has signalled that there are a number of other battery projects in the pipeline.

 Lily D’Ambrosio, Victoria’s energy minister, described the agreement as “a major step forward for communities, businesses and the renewable energy industry”.